 “Nestlé takes reports on non-compliance with the WHO Code very seriously and we have endeavored to investigate all allegations brought to our attention, despite the fact that in many cases we are not provided with accurate details substantiating the accusations.
 This makes it difficult for us to investigate how, where and when the alleged infringement could have occurred.
 Some of the allegations are several years old before they are brought to public attention, which also could complicate the investigation.”

-Back then, Nestlé’s response was that their critics should focus on doing something to improve unsafe water supplies, which contributed to the health problems associated with bottle feeding.
-They also later used this approach to promote their bottled water.
-As The Guardian puts it, “its huge marketing budgets clearly influence peoples’ behaviour, even if direct causality can’t be demonstrated.”
+Health experts were concerned from the very start.
+It’s been known for quite a while that bottle-feeding infants in impoverished tropical environments, with limited sanitation and refrigeration, can be a recipe for disaster.
+But Nestlé’s asked that critics should focus on doing something to improve unsafe water supplies, which contributed to the health problems associated with bottle feeding.
+They also later used this approach to promote their bottled water, using their huge marketing budget to influence people’s behavior, while avoiding denying any direct responsibility.

 Today, several countries and organizations are still boycotting Nestle, despite their claims to be in compliance with WHO regulations.
 There’s even a committee, the International Nestlé Boycott Committee that monitors their practices.
 Several universities and student organizations have also joined the boycott, especially in the UK.

-There is no clear, public number of lives that were lost due to this aggressive marketing campaign, and of course, Nestle is not directly responsible for their tragedies.
+It’s not clear how many lives that were lost directly and indirectly due to this aggressive marketing campaign, and of course, Nestle does not claim responsibility for these tragedies.
 But it was easy for them, as it was easy for everybody to see the risks and the negative effects their formula was having.
 It was easy for them to save many lives, but they chose the money instead.
-Profits before children – check.
+Profits before children — check.
 Let’s move on.

 Nestle and Water